elistevens/xws-spec/README.md

 ### Checking should also be implemented by the app importing a squadron
-Imporint applications should ensure that:
+Importing applications should ensure that:
 * Point totals are correct, or failing that, the `points` key is dropped/ignored
 * There are no illegal upgrades
 * Factions are not mixed